What are opportunity classes?

 - Go to the map of opportunity classes to find a school nearby.

-For further information and support parents can contact their local Aboriginal Education and Wellbeing Advisor.
+Parents of Aboriginal and Torres Strait Islander students are encouraged to consider applying for selective and opportunity class placement For further information and support parents can speak with their principal or contact their local Aboriginal Education and Wellbeing Advisor.